rubygarage/monitorbit/README.md

 settings file location - .grafana/provisioning/dashboards/all.yml

 keys to tweak:
-  - path - check for matching value of that key with configured withing docker-compose.yml
+  - path - check for matching value of that key with configured within docker-compose.yml

 ## Prometheus settings:
 All, you need is to check job names and ports.
 They have to correspond those, specified within docker-compose.yml